Shared Solar Projects Moving Forward

 Kualapu‘u Solar could provide up to 0.250 MW paired with a 1 MWh battery.
 The project will be located at the Kualapu‘u Park and Community Center, and the project’s solar panels would be mounted on carport structures over the existing parking lot.
 The proposed layout would construct four solar carports over the parking lot, along with a battery energy storage system in a single shipping container next to the parking lot.

 Hoʻahu is a volunteer, grassroots nonprofit organization formed in 2020 by Molokai community advocates to enable island residents to design and own renewable energy projects built on Molokai.
 The group spent three years hosting more than 40 public workshops for residents to help design the community solar projects, according to the organization.
 They made decisions like the sites, subscriber benefits, contractor interviews and analyzation of battery storage systems.
+Those who are looking to install solar panels in their home may check out this page to find assistance.

 Once the Ho‘ahu projects are approved by the PUC, Molokai customers may become “subscribers” to one of the facilities through Hawaiian Electric’s CBRE portal.
 After the projects are built and online, the subscribers will receive credits on their monthly electricity bill based on their level of participation.